GolfPapaEcho/CSF/README.md

 Instructions for CSFCamera.py

-Type the command (without quotes): -
-"nohup python CSFCamera.py &"
-Make a note of the process ID (PID) number
-(usually the four digit number that that gets returned) to kill the process type
-(without quotes and with the actual PID instaed of stars) "kill ****"
+Type the command (without quotes and with the stars replaced by your choice of numbers): - "nohup python3 CSFCamera.py --Frequency ** --DutyCycle **" To terminate press and hold Ctrl & C or mac & C.